Tour win 'almost worth leaving Australia for' says new dad Ewan

 There are two major mountains on the menu on stage 12 on Thursday with yellow jersey Alaphilippe vowing to defend his lead.

+The 27-year-old former soldier is looking forward to the first day in the Pyrenees after checking out what awaits the riders on Thursday.

-"It won't be easy tomorrow, there will be attacks, and it will be a big day on the Tour, but I'm up for it," said the 27-year-old former soldier ahead of the first day in the Pyrenees.
+"It won't be easy tomorrow, there will be attacks, and it will be a big day on the Tour, but I'm up for it," he said.

+"I'm awaiting the Pyrenees with impatience.
+I know what's in store for me.
+I went to scout out the stage."

 The defending champion and the current leader both enjoyed a geat deal of support on the stage with dozens of Welsh flags almost outnumbering the roadside signs supporting 'Juju' Alaphilippe.